Docaro

 What is an Assured Shorthold Tenancy Agreement in the United Kingdom?

-An Assured Shorthold Tenancy Agreement (AST) is the most common type of rental contract in the UK, designed for private landlords and tenants.
-It provides a fixed-term tenancy, typically lasting six to twelve months, after which it can become periodic if not renewed.
-The primary purpose of an AST is to offer security of tenure to tenants while allowing landlords to regain possession more easily at the end of the term, ensuring a balanced rental experience.
+An Assured Shorthold Tenancy Agreement (AST) is the most common type of rental contract in the UK, designed for private landlords and tenants in England and Wales.
+It provides a fixed-term tenancy, typically six months, after which it can become periodic unless renewed.
+For more details, explore understanding Assured Shorthold Tenancy Agreements in the UK.

 When should you use an Assured Shorthold Tenancy Agreement?